Tag Archives: happiness

 (Quick reminder: A Haiku is a three line-syllable based poem.
 The first line must have 5 syllables.
 The second line must have 7. and the last line must have 5 again).

 Throughout the world, Caley organizes events that ask people to take a moment out of their day to pick up a piece of chalk, find a free space of blacktop or sidewalk, and haiku away.
-Each haiku can be about anything a person wants their haiku to be about.
+Each haiku can be about anything a person wants his or her haiku to be about.
 Easy.

 IMG_4854_2(THAT’s A LOT OF HAPPPPPPPY RIGHT THERE!)